 What is Bakelite Plastic?

-Before delving deep into Bakelite plastic’s attributes, I would like to share with everyone how plastic has become an integral part of our lives, even when we don’t really think about it that much.
+Before delving deep into Bakelite plastic’s attributes, I would like to share how plastic has become integral to our lives, even when we don’t think about it that much.

 From your toothbrush to the hairbrush, from the water bottle to the baby feeding bottle, the interior of your car to the interior of your office furniture, a component in your smartphone to a component in your laptop/computer, plastic is everywhere.
 They have influenced our lives in more ways than we can imagine.

 However, it wasn’t always like that.
-Up until 3-4 centuries ago, things were mostly made of metals like iron, steel, and aluminum.
+Until 3-4 centuries ago, things were mostly made of metals like iron, steel, and aluminum.
 Before that, the situation was even weirder, everything was haywire, and things were made from bones, animal flesh, skin, ivory, wood, and plant fibers.

 The History of Plastic and Bakelite

-The earlier use of plastic was found to be in the 1700s(Closest estimations).
+The earlier use of plastic was found in the 1700s(Closest estimations).
 Plastic substances like latex extracted from plants were being used for producing certain products.

 Engaging Read – What is Polystyrene? | The Definitive Guide